What Does Drinking Responsibly Mean?

+Drinking responsibly with moderation management is a totally different kind of alcohol support group.
 If you have to ask the question, 'How can I stop drinking alcohol or at least cut down on my consumption?' and you are not yet suffering from full-blown alcoholism (take an alcoholism test to determine the nature of your drinking problem), then Moderation Management (or MM for short) might just have the answer.

 Who is Moderation Management for?

 As the name suggests MM is not about abstaining from alcohol, though those who wish to abstain are welcome to participate. it is about stopping drinking problematically and returning to drinking responsibly

 This method might be right for you if you are somebody who....

 - ...has begun to feel concerned about your drinking habits.

 - ...has been told you are a problem drinker or are displaying some of the first signs of alcoholism.

 - ...has made the decision that you would like to begin making positive changes in your lifestyle.